 This painting may be the closest I’ve come to perfection.

 This animation cel is my most mysterious work.
-It started as a drawer handle sketch to get my mind off of suicide and evolved.
+It started as a drawer handle sketch and evolved.

 I felt more and more spiritually inspired as this piece developed.
-It’s called Balance due to its symmetry and the healing I experienced crafting it.
+It’s called Balance due to its symmetry.

-If you look closely at the center of the image (see detail) you will notice two separate heads merging together to form a third… two looking toward the center and one looking at you, three perspectives from one source… a symbolic model of the Christian Holy Trinity.
+If you look closely at the center of the image (see detail) you will notice two separate heads merging together to form a third… two looking toward the center and one looking at you, three perspectives from one source.

 The overall image gives the impression of an evil but beautiful dragon.